wojdyr/debyer/doc/index.rst

-You can find here a few tools to analyze and manipulate atomistic models.
+You will find here a few programs that analyze and manipulate atomistic models:
-The main tool, a program called :ref:`Debyer <debyer>`, is well-documented and used in several labs.
-Other programs were written for very specific tasks and may not be ever re-used -- but just in case, they are briefly described in the :ref:`companions` section.
+Debyer is well-documented and employed in several labs, others were written for very specific tasks and may not be ever re-used -- but just in case, they are briefly described in the :ref:`companions` section.

 The `source code (C/C++) and installation instructions are on GitHub`__.